skimicrobe/ibd_graphDB/README.md

 3. Copy `ftp.broadinstitute.org` address and paste it in new tab, with adding 'ftp` instead 'http'.
 4. Once open the folder, use given `username/password` to access the datasets.

-Download the macOS version of Neo4j listed under Community server Unzip the Neo4j download in a folder of your choice
-In command line, navigate to the Neo4j folder where you unzipped the download Run ./bin/neo4j console to start the server
-Run CTRL+C to stop the server

 ### Data pre-processing input files

 1. Processing metadata file